 Overview of our most important services

-- Got a quick question?
-Ask a Librarian!
-Call, Chat (IM), e-mail or tweet (@tourolibraries) to speak to a reference librarian.
+- Ask-A-Librarian: Got a quick question?
+Contact us via call, chat (IM), e-mail or tweet (@tourolibraries) to speak to a reference librarian

-- We’ve got more Resources than you can ever count!
-Over 120 different databases in all disciplines, 56,000 ejournals, over 350,000 ebooks, and streaming video.
+- Resources: We’ve got more resources than you could ever count!
+Over 120 different databases in many disciplines, 56,000 ejournals, over 350,000 ebooks, and streaming video.

-- LibGuides are guides created by professional librarians on a variety of subjects.
-These guides can serve as a portal to a selection of authoritative and credible resources for you and your students.
+- LibGuides: These online library guides are created by professional librarians on a variety of subjects.
+Libguides can serve as a portal to a selection of authoritative and credible resources for you and your students.

-- Put books and films on course Reserve for your students.
+- Reserves: Put books and films on course reserve for your students.
 For online article and e-book chapters try E-Reserves.

-- For questions on Copyright, Fair Use and Open Access, ask Carrie Levinson.
+- Copyright: For questions on Copyright, Fair Use and Open Access, ask Carrie Levinson.

-- i-Pads are available for circulation at Midtown, Midwood and Bay Shore libraries.
+- iPads: iPads are available for circulation at Midtown, Midwood and Bay Shore libraries.
 Ask a reference librarian for more information on this service.

-- Come and learn for yourself about the library services and resources available to you by attending library workshops and Webinars.
+- Webinars: Come and learn for yourself about the library services and resources available to you by attending library webinars.